Workflow is a legacy feature for Chef Automate, which was designed for managing changes to both infrastructure and application code.

 The following diagram shows the servers that are involved in a Chef Automate installation.

-The build cookbook, hosted on the Chef server, determines what happens during each phase job.
-Runners, under control of the Chef server, run the phase jobs.
+The build cookbook, hosted on the Chef Infra Server, determines what happens during each phase job.
+Runners, under control of the Chef Infra Server, run the phase jobs.
 It’s a good idea to have at least three runners so that the lint, syntax and unit phases can run in parallel.